-We are doing two free and no-obligation Permaculture Course Info Sessions this summer for people who are considering registering for the upcoming Permaculture Design Course and just want a bit more info!
+We are doing several free and no-obligation Permaculture Course Info Sessions this summer for people who are considering registering for the upcoming Permaculture Design Course and just want a bit more info!

 You'll receive more info on what to expect from the course, and we'll be able to answer all your questions!

 If you'd like to come by the farm and get a better idea of what it would mean to take a Permaculture Design Course - Please simply RSVP by filling out this form:

 We look forward to talking with you!

 Intro to Permaculture Workshop takes place at Midsummer Farm | 3 hours long.

 Cost is $45 | Current Schedule | Registration